ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 1. Switching branches
 1. Making a commit
 1. Setting up a remote branch
-1. Merging branches (locally or via a PR)
+1. Merging branches via a PR
+1. Deleting branches
 1. Pulling from upstream

 ---